-- New Frontiers offers participants a tax-free stipend of up to €15,000, or €2,500 for each of the six months of the programme.
+- Participants on Phase 2 get a tax-free stipend of up to €15,000, or €2,500 for each of the six months of the programme.
 This scholarship is paid to the participating entrepreneur, not to the business.

-- Participants can access R&D facilities and tap into specialist expertise from within the Institutes, and may be able to easily access interns.
+- Participants can access R&D facilities and tap into specialist expertise from within the Institutes of Technology, including access to interns.

-- Applicants can carry out invaluable primary and secondary market research at Enterprise Ireland’s Market Research Centre.
+- Applicants will have access to the Enterprise Ireland Market Research Centre, where they can carry out invaluable primary and secondary market research.

 Recruitment dates vary regionally.
 You can consult regional deadlines for applications in our online calendar.
 If you are interested in applying, you should contact the Programme Manager at your local Institute of Technology using our online form.